 3. It’s Cheap and Accessible

-Most dogs love the taste of coconut oil, so teeth brushing becomes less of a chore for both you and your dog.
-Yup, simple as that.
+Dogs love the taste of coconut oil, there’s no question about it.
+That means that teeth brushing becomes less of a chore for both you and your pup.
+Yay, everybody wins!

 1. Simple Toothpaste